TomasGarciaDev/TomasGarciaDev/README.md

 ### Hello, World!
 I am Tomas 👋

-I am a Software Developer passionate about Frontend development, specializing in React, Next.js, and Node.js, with experience working on scalable web applications and modern JavaScript frameworks.
-My professional experience focuses on delivering clean, maintainable code and building intuitive, high-quality digital solutions.
-Transitioning from a creative career in music to software development has strengthened my ability to adapt, problem-solve, and bring a unique perspective to building exceptional user experiences.
-Passionate about technology, continuous improvement, and delivering tangible results, I thrive in fast-paced, collaborative environments where I can drive innovation and make a real impact.
+I'm a Frontend Developer with 3+ years of experience working with React, Next.js, and CSS (SCSS, Tailwind, Styled Components).
+I have hands-on experience using TDD and writing tests with Cypress, Jest, and Testing Library.
+I’m also familiar with CI/CD pipelines, Docker, AWS deployments, and backend development using Node.js and Express.

+I enjoy turning functional requirements into practical solutions, working closely with designers to create user-friendly and visually appealing interfaces, and helping project managers with technical planning.
+Coming from a creative music career, I bring a fresh perspective, adaptability, and a focus on delivering meaningful, high-quality results.

 -----